sarckk/sarckk.github.io/content/post/gpt-programming.md

 Nope.

-On a second try with a little help from me, it looked like it had figured it out, but unfortunately it didn't correctly find the bug.
+With a little help from me, it looked like it had figured it out on a second try.
+But looking closer, I realised it hadn't quite figured it out:

 ![](https://sarckk.github.io/media/did_gpt_really_fix_it.png)